joshuathayer/reactive-qt/README.md

 _Like react, but for qt_

-This project intends to allow declarative PyQt creation and modification.
+This project intends to allow declarative PyQt layout creation and modification.

 Layouts are expressed as recursive python dictionaries.